chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - Contact Name (PI name) and contact email (PI email)
 - Add Link (link to relevant resources such as the publication itself, lab website, consortia/department website, entry in GEO or other raw data sources, etc.)

+You will also be required to agree to CZI's data submission policies which you can read in full by clicking 'Show Details'

 ### Add a dataset to a collection

-Highlight add dataset button

 <!--- ![image](https://user-images.githubusercontent.com/25663501/113529554-b5556080-9591-11eb-8e0e-274fcb1ff39a.png) --->